 significantly reduced time frame.

-Lower Costs: The modular construction process can yield 10-25% lower design and construction costs and the compressed schedule helps reduce the overall project general conditions and financing required.
+The modular building process can yield 10-25% lower design and construction costs and the compressed schedule helps reduce the overall project general conditions and financing required.
 The approach provides for a more predictable and streamlined process with beter coodination to reduce costly mistakes and material waste.
 The vertical integration of many modular companies also provides for a greater degree of value engineering to meet a client's budget on a project.

-Sustainability: The use of a factory-controlled manufacturing is also a greener process that generates less waste, reduces on-site disturbances, and allows for tighter control of the entire process.
+The use of a factory-controlled manufacturing is also a greener process that generates less waste, reduces on-site disturbances, and allows for tighter control of the entire process.
 There is less material waste and greater use of recycling of building materials, and with relocatable buildings they can be dismantled and relocated or refurbished for a new or secondary use.

-The two types of Modular Construction
+The two types of Commercial Modular Buildings

-A relocatable building uses a factorybuilt
+A relocatable building uses a factory-built

-modular construction process where
+modular building process where

 the structures are typically constructed to

-a 80% or greater level of completion in
+an 80% or greater level of completion in

 the manufacturing plant, including the